saularraffi/Tech-Interview-Notes/README.md

                 break
     ```

-- example of using a stack for DFS on a graph
+- Example of using a stack for DFS on a graph
     ```python
     def dfs(node):
         stack = [node]